tbrowder/FontFactory-TT/METHODS.md

   * Right bearing - The `x` value of the right side of a glyph's bounding box.
 Note the *FreeType Project* has a different definition: the distance from the glyph's maximum `x` value to its [advance] width.

-  * Scale factor - A font's metrics are typically described as being in a rectangular coordinate system with a width of 1000 units.
-To get the equivalent of the dimensions in the chosen point size the values are multiplied by a scale factor: point size / 1000.
+  * Scale factor - A font's metrics are typically described as being in a rectangular coordinate system with a width of 1000 or more 'units'.
+To get the equivalent of the dimensions in the chosen point size the values are multiplied by a scale factor: point size / [number of 'units'].

-    For example, given a character, say 'B', in a font with a size of 12.3 points with its glyph's raw metrics width being 700 units, find the glyph's final width in points:
+    For example, given a character, say 'B', in a font with a size of 12.3 points with its glyph's raw metrics width being 700 units in a 1000-unit square, find the glyph's final width in points:

         scale factor = 12.3/1000 = 0.0123
         width = 0.0123 x 700 = 8.61